DomenikMoody/DomenikMoody/README.md

 ### Hello my name is Domenik Moody, but you can call me Dom

-Im an enthusiastic full-stack software engineer with a deep passion for art, music, and Dad Jokes.
+I'm an enthusiastic full-stack software engineer with a deep passion for art, music, and Dad Jokes.
 Before embarking on my software engineering journey, I had the opportunity to work in the tech industry, providing technical support to users, and also gained experience in the financial industry as a banker.
 These roles helped me realize my true calling and led me to pursue education at App Academy, where I dedicated myself to studying and gaining over 1000 hours of hands-on coding experience.

 During my time at App Academy, I not only honed my technical skills but also received invaluable mentorship from experienced developers, which further fueled my passion for software engineering.
 I had the opportunity to work on a variety of exciting projects that allowed me to apply my knowledge and creativity to real-world scenarios.
 Some of my notable projects include:
 <div>